lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 ## **"`R`"** command (any channel)

 Use **"R`00-0F`"** in phrase to retrigger the long hum tables, giving you additional control over them without changing the table itself!<br>
 First F digits of **"`R`"** commands will play the table up to chosen digit of the command (i.e. **"R`04`"** will play first 4 steps of the table and *hop* back to the beginning)

 ## Transpose

 Using the transpose column in the table with minimum 2 step modulation will split the instrument pitch into 3, creating FM-like metallic sound.<br>
-3, because you have *Transposed* step next to *(Un)transposed* one AND *tempo dependant hum* inbetween.
+3, because you have *Transposed* step next to another one (can be transposed or not) AND *tempo dependant hum* inbetween!

 ## **"`T`"** command